 Home

-regelum is a framework for modeling Phased Reactive Systems:
+regelum is a framework for designing and simulating dynamic systems, feedback

 Install from PyPI with uv: